blockfrastructure/blockfrastructure/content/blog/not-your-keys-not-your-crypto-safely-securing-bitcoin-and-digital-assets.md

 ## Wrapup

-As technology changes the way we trade and invest in a new emerging asset class, we must understand the risks and how to properly secure them.
+As technology changes the way we trade and invest in a new emerging asset class, we must understand the risks and how to properly safe keep them.
 Always store your digital assets in a hardware wallet and keep it somewhere safe.
 The only time you should have assets on the exchange is when you want to trade.